transpose-publishing/policies-database/README.md

 # TRANSPOSE journal policies database
-This will be a crowd-sourced database of journal policies relating to peer review (openness, recognition for co-reviewing) and preprinting.
+We're crowd-sourcing a database of journal policies relating to peer review (openness, recognition for co-reviewing) and preprinting.

 For more information on this initiative, visit our [homepage](transpose-publishing.github.io).

 ## Contributing

-TBA
+We welcome contributions!
+See our [contribution guidelines](CONTRIBUTING.md) to get started.

 ## Participation Guidelines